cropinghigh/sdrpp-tetra-demodulator/README.md

 VFO->Demodulator(AGC->FLL->RRC->Maximum Likelihood(y[n]y'[n]) timing recovery->Costas loop)->Constellation diagram->Symbol extractor->Differential decoder->Bits unpacker->Osmo-tetra decoder->Sink

+Binary installing:

+Visit the Actions page, find latest commit build artifacts, download tetra_demodulator.so and put it to /usr/lib/sdrpp/plugins/, skipping to the step 4.
+Don't forget to install libtalloc!

 Building:

-  0. If you have arch-like system, just install package sdrpp-tetra-demodulator-git with all dependencies
+  0. If you have arch-like system, just install package sdrpp-tetra-demodulator-git with all dependencies.

+      OR

   1. Install SDR++ core headers to /usr/include/sdrpp_core/, if not installed.
-Refer to sdrpp-headers-git AUR package PKGBUILD on instructions how to do that
+Refer to https://cropinghigh.github.io/sdrpp-moduledb/headerguide.html about how to do that

       OR if you don't want to use my header system, add -DSDRPP_MODULE_CMAKE="/path/to/sdrpp_build_dir/sdrpp_module.cmake" to cmake launch arguments